Pin with the flags of Germany and the European Union

 - deepen partnerships with countries around the world

-NDICI – Global Europe brings together different approaches for doing this.
-One focus of the funding instrument is on promoting relations with partner countries and regions.
-In addition, it is a way to tackle cross-regional challenges and promote sustainable development at the global level.
-Moreover, the instrument provides funding for rapid crisis response and conflict prevention.
+NDICI – Global Europe combines both geographical strategies for cooperation with partner countries and regions and thematic strategies as a means of addressing cross-regional challenges and promoting sustainable development at the global level.
+Moreover, the instrument provides funding for conflict prevention and rapid crisis response.
 There is also a financial reserve for responding flexibly to unexpected developments and events.

 A core element is the integrated “European Fund for Sustainable Development Plus” (EFSD+).
-This is used for mobilising additional public and private investment for sustainable development.
+It is aimed at mobilising and implementing additional public and private investment in sustainable development.

 What role does Germany play in European development cooperation?